Last Updated on

-When the baby starts growing, it starts putting pressure on different parts of a woman’s body.
+When the baby begins growing during pregnancy, it starts putting pressure on different parts of a woman’s body.
 Many complain of back, hip and joint pain as the pregnancy progresses.
 In the third trimester, you may start experiencing soreness near the rib cage.
-Rib pain can be relieved with correct posture, stretching and exercising.
+However, rib pain can be relieved with correct posture, stretching and exercising.
 Read on to find out what rib pain is and how you can manage it.

 When Does Rib Pain Occur?